Buttercream Bird Cupcakes

 Once you're ready, add a dab of icing to the bottom of your cupcakes and place them onto the cake board.

 At this point I piped on little orange buttercream feet with my tip 3 and some tailfeathers (also tip 3) ;0) Any small round tips are fine for these accents!
 Look how cute!

-Thanks for stopping by!
+Thanks for stopping by for this fun little cupcake tutorial!
 I hope that you enjoyed these sweet birdie cupcakes!
-I think that this would be such a cute design for baby showers too– if you try it, be sure to send me a picture!
+I think that this would be such a cute design for baby showers too-- if you try it, be sure to send me a picture!